FAQ: Market Transformation Initiative Evaluation Framework

 2. How is MT Evaluation different from evaluation for other energy efficiency programs?

 Market transformation programs seek to increase and accelerate market adoption by inducing structural market changes that produce sustained market effects.
 CalMTA will adhere to the well-established approach to evaluating the impact of market transformation programs.
 First, the approach requires forecasting baseline market adoption (BMA), the counterfactual market adoption likely to occur absent the MTI and related utility-funded interventions.
 Second, the approach requires tracking total market adoption (TMA), the actual market uptake that occurs over time.
 This approach also requires rigorous evaluation of the MTI program theory, including a causality assessment.
-Figure 2 illustrates this market transformation impact: the difference between BMA and TMA.
-The area between these adoption curves represents MTI-induced market adoption—that is, the increase in market adoption above the baseline that results from the MTI, including other related utilityfunded interventions.
+Figure 1 illustrates this market transformation impact: the difference between BMA and TMA.
+The area between these adoption curves represents MTI-induced market adoption—that is, the increase in market adoption above the baseline that results from the MTI, including other related utility–funded interventions.

-Figure 2.
+Figure 1.
 MTI-Induced Market Adoption

 Evaluating the incremental impact of MTIs requires forecasting the naturally occurring baseline market adoption (BMA), tracking total market adoption (TMA), and multiplying the difference between the two (market transformation units) by unit energy impacts (UEI).
 That is, Total MTI Impacts = (TMA units – BMA units) * UEI.